wayfarer-rus/olcPixelGameEngine/README.md

 Huge thanks to the awesome dude who created this: https://github.com/Dominaezzz/kgl

 # How to build?

-You have to have gradle tool installed.
+Use the bundled Gradle wrapper (`./gradlew`) so the correct Kotlin/Native toolchain is selected.

-You have to have GLFW installed.
-Call `brew install glfw` on Mac; `apt install glfw` on Ubuntu
+Install GLFW before building.
+Call `brew install glfw` on macOS or `apt install glfw` on Ubuntu.

+Build artifacts target the host platform (macOS, Linux, Windows).
+Ensure `MINGW64_DIR` points to a valid MinGW64 path when building on Windows.

 ## Install GLFW on Windows
 Download and install [msys2](https://www.msys2.org/)